I may have crossed a sexual boundary. What do I do now?

 Look for verbal and physical cues.

-You can look for both verbal and physical signs to show that someone feels uncomfortable and that you may be crossing a boundary.
+You can look for both verbal and physical signs to show that you and the person you are with are not on the same page, they are uncomfortable, or you have crossed a boundary.

 Someone might communicate directly to you that you are crossing a boundary.
 A verbal “no” is a NO. A “no” answer needs to be respected.
-Consent is required every time, and it should never be assumed.
-Our FAQ: What is Consent? gives some more information about what this looks like.
-If you have to convince, push, or persuade someone to be sexual with you, you have ignored and crossed boundaries.
+Consent is important to every intimate moment, and it should never be assumed.
+Our Blog: Why does consent matter? gives some more information about what this looks like.
+If you are trying to convince, push, or persuade someone to be sexual with you, you have ignored and crossed boundaries.
 Even if you “teased” someone into being sexual with you or saw an opportunity to be sexual with someone when they were lonely, sad, or vulnerable in some way - including being drunk or high - then safe boundaries were ignored and crossed.

 Someone saying, “I’m not sure” means that they are uncertain.
 This is not a “yes.”
-This means slow down and ask more questions about what they want to do.
-It may mean you both want different things - including that someone may not be interested in anything sexual at the moment, and that needs to be respected.
+This means stop and ask more questions about what they may want.
+It may mean you both want different things - including that someone may not be interested in touching or anything sexual at the moment, and that needs to be respected.

 Check in with yourself.